prestonbridgers/bitonic_sort/README.md

 Beyond that, it very nearly works, but I'll have to do some more digging to figure out why.
 At least we have proof of concept at this point...)

+June 21, 2022: 2pm-4pm (The implementation works for array sizes that are quite large.
+TODO: Calculate the exact number of cuda blocks we need instead of hardcoding the value in and CLEAN UP THE CODE :))

 ### Jacob Villemagne

 June 15, 2022: 2pm-4pm (Class Time: Started OpenMPI implementation)